-- (a) The Plan Administrator shall have the authority to determine the settlement terms applicable to the grant of PSUsPSU, which shall be set forth in the applicable Award Agreement.
-Subject to Section 11.2 below and except as otherwise provided in an Award Agreement, on the settlement date for any PSU, the Employee or Director shall redeem each vested PSU will be redeemed for: - (i) one fully paid and non-assessable Share issued from treasury to the Employee or Director or as the Employee or Director may direct, or - (ii) a cash payment, or in each case as determined by the Plan Administrator in its discretion.

-(iii) a combination of Shares and cash as contemplated by paragraphs (i) and (ii) above,
+- (a) The Plan Administrator shall have the authority to determine the settlement terms applicable to the grant of PSU, which shall be set forth in the applicable Award Agreement.
+Subject to Section 11.2 below and except as otherwise provided in an Award Agreement, on the settlement date for any PSU, the Employee or Director shall redeem each vested PSU will be redeemed for: - (i) one fully paid and non-assessable Share issued from treasury to the Employee or Director or as the Employee or Director may direct, or - (ii) a cash payment, or - (iii) a combination of Shares and cash as contemplated by paragraphs (i) and (ii) above.